A multistep strategy for polynomial system solving over finite fields and a new algebraic attack on the stream cipher Trivium: Solving polynomial systems over finite fields

 \begin{proposition} Let $J = \langle f_1,\ldots,f_m \rangle$ be an ideal of $R = \FF[x_1,\ldots,x_n]$ $(\FF = \GF(q))$ and consider $L = \langle x_1^q - x_1, \ldots, x_n^q - x_n \rangle\subset R$.
 Put $d = \max\{d_1,\ldots,d_m,q\}$ where $d_i = \deg(f_i)$.
 Then, the solving degree $d_s$ for computing a DegRevLex-\Gr\ basis of $J + L$ is bounded as follows

 By assuming that the generators of $J$ are in normal form modulo $L$, it holds that $d\leq n(q-1)$ $(n\geq 2)$ and one has also the following bound

 \end{proposition}

 We remark that, in many concrete instances, the above bounds are not at all tight.
-However, they are a fundamental tool in showing that DegRevLex-\Gr\ bases algorithms over finite fields have a single-exponential complexity.
+However, they are useful to show that a DegRevLex-\Gr\ basis computation for an ideal containing the field equations of a finite field has a single exponential complexity (see also Proposition 4 in \cite{FJ} and Theorem 5.2 in \cite{HL}).